Network security

 Data sprawl

 Sensitive data is no longer confined to a centralized system.
-It lives across emails, spreadsheets, cloud storage, collaboration platforms, and even messaging apps.
-This data sprawl makes it difficult to locate, track, and secure information, especially if it's unstructured.
+You can find it in emails, spreadsheets, cloud storage, collaboration platforms, and even messaging apps.
+This data sprawl makes it difficult to locate, track, and secure information, especially if it’s unstructured.

 Without strong data governance policies, you risk losing control over where your sensitive data resides.
 This lack of visibility can severely hinder data protection efforts across your organization.